-Information about Glucosamine
+Information about glucosamine

-Below are some important facts about glucosamine:
+Below are some important facts to know about glucosamine:

-- It is a non-mineral, non-vitamin dietary supplement, available in capsule and powder form.
+- Composition.
+It is a non-mineral, non-vitamin dietary supplement, available in capsule and powder form.
 It is often produced with chondroitin, another amino sugar with similar properties.